-Steven Hanson is associate provost and dean of International Studies and Programs (ISP) at Michigan State University.
+Steven Hanson is vice provost and dean of International Studies and Programs (ISP) at Michigan State University.
 He has been involved with ISP administration since 2009, previously serving as assistant dean and then interim dean before his appointment to ISP’s top leadership position in 2014.

 Hanson leads MSU's international programming efforts, including multidisciplinary and multicollege research, education and capacity building, and global strategic partnerships.
 He oversees more than 20 international offices and programs at MSU, guiding research and activities that positively impact critical global issues.

 Hanson has refocused MSU’s global engagement to be increasingly data-driven and impact-oriented, shaping an international strategy that leverages the university’s strengths in thematic and regional expertise with a highly collaborative partnership approach.
 This has led to the creation of a number of innovative global strategic initiatives, including the Alliance for African Partnership, Asia Hub, and the Global Youth Advancement Network.